MattFiler/CTP-2019-20/README.md

 - **StreetviewRipper**: tool for downloading Streetview images and optionally processing them
 - **Raytracer**: project for producing renders of volumetric data structures
 - **WebAPI**: the PHP Streetview API used for StreetviewRipper
-- **DeepLearning**: deep learning project utilising DeepDoodle
+- **DeepLearning**: deep learning scripts utilising DeepDoodle

 ### Other folders
-- **Builds**: built binaries for both the StreetviewRipper and Raytracer projects
+- **Builds**: binaries for the StreetviewRipper and Raytracer projects, plus a tool for deep learning
 - **Demo**: materials from the progress demo (poster/video)
 - **Libraries**: all libraries required by StreetviewRipper and Raytracer projects
-- **Tests**: test projects, typically for refining processing steps
+- **Tests**: test and other projects, typically for refining processing steps

 ## Set up